subsquid/docs/docs/basics/squid-gen.md

 # Squid generation tools

-Subsquid provides [tools](https://github.com/subsquid/squid-gen) for generating ready-to-use, customizable squids that index events and function calls of smart contracts.
+Subsquid provides [tools](https://github.com/subsquid/squid-gen) for generating ready-to-use squids that index events and function calls of smart contracts.
 EVM/Solidity and WASM/ink! smart contracts are supported.
 The tools can be configured to make squids that save data to a [PostgreSQL database](https://docs.subsquid.io/basics/store/typeorm-store/) or to a [file-based dataset](https://docs.subsquid.io/basics/store/file-store/).
 All that is required is NodeJS, [Subsquid CLI](/squid-cli/installation/) and, if your squid will be using a database, Docker.

 Squid generation procedure is very similar for both contract types.
 Here are the steps: